-Darnell “DeeSoul” Carson is a Black queer poet, performer, and educator from San Diego, CA, Co-Director of the award-winning Stanford Spoken Word Collective, and Editorial Assistant at The Adroit Journal.
+Darnell “DeeSoul” Carson is a Black queer poet, performer, and educator from San Diego, CA, and Editorial Assistant at The Adroit Journal.
 A 2020 TWH Writing Workshop Fellow and two-time CUPSI finalist, his work has been featured or forthcoming on Write About Now Poetry and Button Poetry, and in The Adroit Journal, Between My Body and The Air (A Youth Speaks Poetry Anthology), and elsewhere.
 Most recently, he has released his chapbook, Running From Streetlights (2020), an examination of Blackness and being in America.
-He is currently pursuing a degree in Cultural/Social Psychology with a minor in Creative Writing at Stanford University, where he has also led two-quarter long poetry workshop courses.
+He graduated with a degree in Cultural/Social Psychology with a minor in Creative Writing from Stanford University, where he has also led two-quarter long poetry workshop courses.

 DeeSoul’s poetry springs forth from the intersections of race, sexuality, and family, among others.
 In his work, he uses the curation of images and the expansive nature of personal narrative to draw out the universal truths hiding in our everyday experiences.
 He believes not just in the power of our storms, but also in the joy standing in the middle.

 DeeSoul’s poetry draws influence from many great poets before him, including Porsha Olayiwola, Crystal Valentine, Ebony Stewart, Danez Smith, Rudy Francisco, and the new and amazing poets he comes across every day.